 On March 9, 2012, the Company completed its initial public offering ("IPO," or "Offering") on the Toronto Stock Exchange ("TSX") by issuing 1,380,000 units at a price of Cdn\$6.65 per unit for aggregate proceeds of Cdn\$9,177,000.
 Each Unit is comprised of one common share in the capital stock of the Company ("Common Share") and one Common Share Purchase Warrant ("Warrant").
-Funds received were used to finance foreign currency for wholesale and retail growth opportunities as well as debt reduction.
+Funds received were used to finance foreign currency inventories at vault locations, increase its branch and inventory on consignment network, and enhance its proprietary software, CEIFX, as well as debt reduction.